 Why Pursue a Masters in Real Estate and Property Management?

+If you have a bachelors in real estate, taking your education to a new level may open up different potential career paths.
 Real estate used to be a field that placed emphasis primarily on independent qualifications and on-the-job experience.
 However, as the industry continues to develop, there's a greater focus on providing high-level education for all aspects of real estate, be it sales or management.

 It's more than just buying and selling property - managing real estate and property transactions encompasses many areas, from basic finance to tenant relations.
 Whether students wish to explore the world of real estate sales or want to explore the business and administration side of the field, a degree in real estate and property management can help set them on the right path.

 Real Estate and Property Management Master’s Program Curriculum

 Generally speaking, those interested in property management can approach the field from two sides - real estate sales or, more commonly, managing a piece of property post-transaction.
 However, both of these branches require the same foundation in basic business, finance, accounting and real estate theory.
 Many programs also place a strong emphasis on economics, marketing, communication, and HR and personnel management.

 In many instances, especially in commercial and industrial capacities, property managers also need a background in basic facility management.
 While traditionally this has been a maintenance-focused field, it's recently been developing into a more management-centric profession encompassing aspects of management, design and accounting.